tejalsakore/python/lecture-5/lecture-5.md

   <img  src="./../assets/header.png" />
 </p>

-# Lecture-5 Split Function, Multiline String ,Length Function,Slicing, In Operator in Python
+# Lecture-5 Input for Multiple values And String Operations in Python

 ## IMP Point
   By Default data type of input function is String.